prtamil/myhugoblog/content/about.md

 Yet i'am suffering from the feeling that i'am not worthy enough.
 Anyway i enjoy programming.
 This saves my sanity.

-At age of 16 i started my journey with C with Windows.
+At age of 16 i started my journey with C with Windows95.
 I'm 40 years old now.
-I have come a long way.
+I have came a long way.
 During my College years i have learned Linux.
 From that time to till now Linux/Unix mesmerize me everyday.
-I also work on FreeBSD and i really like OpenBSD.
+I work on FreeBSD and i really like OpenBSD.
 For me OpenBSD/C is my Apocalypse Stack [Thanks Covid-19].

 I have professional experience in C++ for almost 9 years.
 Then I switched to Python/JS.